-As directed by the U.S. Department of Education, electronic announcement posted on May 6, 2020 related to the “CARES Act” Emergency Funds Disclosure, the institution is publishing the following information
+As directed by the U.S. Department of Education, an electronic announcement posted on May 6, 2020, related to the “CARES Act” Emergency Funds Disclosure, the institution is publishing the following information

 In compliance with Section 18004 of the CARES Act Visible Music College confirms that we have signed and returned to the Department the Certification and Agreement and that Visible Music College has used, or intends to use, no less than 50 percent of the funds received under Section 18004(a)(1) of the CARES Act to provide Emergency Financial Aid Grants to students.

 These funds are available to provide grants to students for expenses related to the disruption of campus operations due to the coronavirus.
 A student’s financial need may have increased based on recent events related to the coronavirus pandemic.
-Eligible expenses would include food, housing, technology, course materials, health care and child care.
+Eligible expenses would include food, housing, technology, course materials, health care, and child care.
 Students must meet Title IV eligibility requirements in order to receive the emergency grant.
-Students must remain in active status and in good standing.
-Students are required to complete the emergency funds request form attesting to the financial need has been caused by the coronavirus pandemic and commitment to use the funds as stated.
+Students must remain inactive status and in good standing.
+Students are required to complete the emergency funds request form attesting to the financial need that has been caused by the coronavirus pandemic and commitment to using the funds as stated.

 Visible Music College will distribute $463,163 directly to students.
 The payments will be sent to students via check to their address on record.

 Up to $250 will be allocated for travel expenses for graduating students traveling back to the Memphis campus for graduation in Aug 2020.

 Up to $250 will be allocated for senior students who incurred additional expenses for their senior concerts & projects not having had access to the building resources and equipment.